 - The Fostering service provides a dedicated telephone line for carers out of office hours.
 This is continuously staffed by qualified fostering social workers, on a rota basis.
-It provides an advice and consultation service. - Carers can access the Children and Young People's departments out of hours emergency service (Careline) where necessary, for support and advice, for instance when a child goes missing.
-New guidance has been issued to all Foster Carers regarding the procedure to follow and forms to complete when a child goes missing from their care. - The Children and Young People's department funds dedicated time from a qualified clinical psychologist, to offer advice and support to foster carers and their foster children.
-This service is based at the Derby City Children's hospital.
-The psychologist also offers information and training sessions to foster carers in relation to identified need.
+It provides an advice and consultation service. - Carers can access the out of hours emergency service (Careline) where necessary, for support and advice, for instance when a child goes missing.
+New guidance has been issued to all Foster Carers regarding the procedure to follow and forms to complete when a child goes missing from their care. - Commissioning arrangements are in place for dedicated time from a qualified clinical psychologist, to offer advice and support to foster carers and their foster children. - The Keep offers counselling/direct work to children and young people with needs arising from abuse or attachment difficulties, and advice and support to foster carers and adoptive parents.
+This service has been developed in collaboration with Health.
+The new Emotional Health and Wellbeing Service based at the Keep will be piloted from the 1.10.2016; an evaluation of the pilot will be undertaken before the end of March 2018.

-- The Leopold Street Therapeutic Unit offers counselling to children and young people with needs arising from abuse or attachment difficulties, and advice and support to foster carers. - The Education of Looked After Children team supports carers in matters relating to their child's attendance and support in school. - Carers can request financial assistance to buy a larger vehicle, or an extension of their home, to help them care for a number of foster children. - A designated nurse for looked after children provides advice and support to foster carers, to enhance their ability to promote the health of the foster children they care for.
-All looked after children have a 6 monthly health assessment. - Any foster carers who are employees of Derby City Council are entitled to additional leave to enable them to attend fostering related meetings etc.
+- The Virtual School for Looked After Children Team supports carers in matters relating to their child's attendance and support in school. - Carers can request financial assistance to purchase a larger vehicle, or an extension of their home, to help them care for a number of foster children or children with disabilities. - A designated nurse for Looked After Children provides advice and support to foster carers, to advise and enhance their ability to promote the health of the foster children they care for.
+Looked after children under five years of age have a 6 monthly health assessment, children over five have an annual health assessment.
+Foster carers are advised of any follow up health needs. - Any foster carers who are employees of Derby City Council are entitled to additional leave to enable them to attend fostering related meetings, training etc.